 Sure, you argue from time to time, after all, not everyone always has the same opinion.
 But have you ever gotten to the point where the most trivial disagreements get completely out of hand and you don't talk to each other for days on end about everyday things?
 Are you almost permanently irritated?
 Are you already annoyed when the other person comes home, because you know that there will be another discussion in a moment?
 Then something is clearly wrong.

 Communication is the be-all and end-all in any interpersonal relationship - especially in marriage.
 The most common reason for marital problems are actually lack of conversation.
 You have been together for a long time and assume that the other person knows exactly what you mean, even though you don't say it exactly that way.
 To a certain extent, this may work - but no one can read minds.

 You know that, too, but you still expect it from the other person.
 And the next quarrel is just around the corner, which you could have avoided if you had simply talked to each other.
-But if you no longer feel the need to keep in touch with each other, it will be difficult.
-And then, at the latest, you should realize that you have to do something to save your marriage.
+But if you have no Need more to keep you together, it will be difficult.
+And at the latest then you should realize that you have to do something for it, so that the marriage-saving succeeds.

 Lies never mean anything good, that goes without saying.
 What is meant here is not that you tell each other stories to cover up breaches of trust.
 Rather, it is about concealing everyday things or presenting them differently than they are in order to avoid conflicts.

 Maybe you know this.
 You want to go out with your friends, but you know your partner doesn't like it.
 So you tell him/her that you will just stay at home.
 But then it becomes problematic when you are seen by his/her friends and they tell him/her about it.
 And so you get entangled in even more lies, which would not be necessary if you had told him/her the truth from the beginning. honest would have been.